jazminite/wcl/README.md

 ### Google spreadsheet

-- Set up sheets similar to the example file
+- Set up sheet tabs with names based on the reports you are running

 ## Usage